JohnByrneRepo/mddir/README.md

 // Exports 'directoryList.md' in mddir/src folder
 ```

-If no path is specified mddir will default to three folders above the mddir/src folder (assumes that this is install in project/node_modules/mddir/src).
+If no path is specified mddir will default to three folders above the mddir/src folder (assumes that mddir is installed in project/node_modules/mddir/src).

+Currently ignores node_modules, and .git folders.

 ### Example generated markdown file structure 'directoryList.md'